GDPR Compliance Checklist

 - Check that you know what is meant by, and the conditions relevant to, Research on Personal Data;

-- Check that you know and apply the additional rules relevant to Research on Sensitive Personal Data;
+- Check that you know and apply the additional rules relevant to Research on Special cateory Personal Data;

 - Check that you have obtained appropriate Consent from all the individuals who are the target of the research;